ikun2019/exece_bridge/README.md

 | phone_number    | string  | null: false |

 ### Association
-- has_many: requests
+- has_many :requests
-- has_many: room_users
+- has_many :room_users
-- has_many: rooms
+- has_many :rooms
-- has_many: messages
+- has_many :messages
-- has_many: comments
+- has_many :comments
-- has_many: ratings
+- has_many :ratings

 ## engineersテーブル